iiSeymour/mongotools/README.md

 mongotools
 ==========

 A variety of useful tools for MongoDB

+ - *mongoaggregationcsv.py* convert an aggregation query to a CVS file